gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-* **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/

-* **Reversing 2020** June 30 - REVERSING 2020 is where Threat Hunters and Researchers come together to network and learn everything YARA.
-Here both thought leaders and practitioners will share YARA best practices to assist you in how to best hunt, identify and classify malware samples. https://register.reversinglabs.com/reversing-2020

 * **RSAC 2020 APJ** July 15 – 17 "Transforming RSA Conference 2020 Asia Pacific & Japan into a free virtual learning experience, taking place 15 – 17 July.
 We have many exciting and relevant sessions and keynotes planned, featuring some of the world’s leading cybersecurity experts." https://go.rsaconference.com/rsac-apj2020/

 * **SANS DFIR Summit** DFIR Summit & Training 2020 - Live Online Virtual, US Eastern | Thu, Jul 16 - Sat, Jul 25, 2020 https://www.sans.org/event/digital-forensics-summit-2020/summit-agenda